revelatio/rvl-pipe-mongodb/README.md

 )()
 ```

-- `updateDocumentOne`: Updates one document passing the collection, the filter to
+- `updateDocumentOne(collection, filterFn, modificationFn)`: Updates one document passing the collection, the filter to
-find the document we want to change and the mutation object.
+find the document we want to change and the modification object.

 ```javascript
 return ensure(